Investigating the Dark Energy Constraint from Strongly Lensed AGN at LSST-Scale: Redshift Configuration

 \section{Redshift Configuration}

 In Section \ref{subsection:redshift_config}, we introduce a controlled test to assess the importance of the lens and source redshifts.
 We show select contours from the redshift configuration experiment in Figure \ref{fig:redshift_contours}.
 We show how changing the redshift of the lens, with a fixed source redshift at $\mu(z_{\text{src}})$ = 2, impacts the cosmological constraining power.
 We fix the source redshift, because as demonstrated in Table \ref{tab:redshift_exp}, the lens redshift is the dominant factor impacting cosmological constraining power, while changes to the source redshift have negligible effect.
-When considering the angular diameter distances in this probe, the $D_{ds}$ distance is of particular importance.
-When computing $D_{ds}$, changing the redshift of the deflector has a much more significant effect than changing the redshift of the source.
+When considering the angular diameter distances in this probe, the $D_{\text{ds}}$ distance is of particular importance.
+When computing $D_{\text{ds}}$, changing the redshift of the deflector has a much more significant effect than changing the redshift of the source.

-As discussed in Section \ref{subsection:redshift_config}, without an informative prior on $\Omega_m$, we see that lower lens redshift results in better constraints on $H_0$ and DE parameters, while higher lens redshift results in a better constraint on $\Omega_m$.
-When we apply an informative $\Omega_m$, we still see a similar trend in constraining power on $H_0$ and $w_0$.
+As discussed in Section \ref{subsection:redshift_config}, without an informative prior on $\Omega_{\text{m}}$, we see that lower lens redshift results in better constraints on $H_0$ and DE parameters, while higher lens redshift results in a better constraint on $\Omega_{\text{m}}$.
+When we apply an informative $\Omega_{\text{m}}$ prior, we still see a similar trend in constraining power on $H_0$ and $w_0$.
 Looking at the 2-Dimensional contour in ($w_0$,$w_a$), we do see at the highest lens redshift, $\mu(z_{\text{lens}})$ = 1, there appears to be an emerging ability to rule out high values of $w_a$ that is not seen at lower lens redshift.
 Using the DE FOM as our metric does not highlight this effect.
 This result may hint at the value of studying higher redshift lenses, but further investigations are required.

 We also note how changing the redshift of the lens population influences the tilt of the $H_0$-$w_0$ and $w_0$-$w_a$ contours.
-When designing future experiments, and considering combination with other probes, forecasting the expected tilt of the contour from time-delay cosmography will prove quite useful.
+Strong degeneracy in the $H_0$-$w_0$ contour is also seen in \citet{Hogg_2023}.
+We hypothesize that the reduction in the tilt of this contour at lower lens redshift is due to a higher precision on $H_0$, which breaks this degeneracy.
+When designing future experiments, and considering combination with other probes, forecasting the expected tilt of the contour from time-delay cosmography will be crucial.